kleon101/Pink-Panther-Photography/README.md

 # Pink-Panther-Photography
-Utilised HTML/CSS/JS to build a website and simple backend for form registration details.
+Utilised HTML/CSS/JS to build a simple photography website and simple backend for form registration details.

+## Steps
+  1. Download ZIP folder
+  2. Open index.html in a browser